 I may never know for sure if my prompt prayers opened the door for this small miracle to take place, but I believe with all my heart that they did.
 Often, when the need for prayer presents itself, the Holy Spirit gives us a gentle nudge, but we fail to act upon it, thinking we can easily put it off until later.
 Unfortunately, many times we forget to follow through because we get distracted and preoccupied with other things.
 But as followers of Christ, we are called to make prayer a priority in our lives, and to even "drop everything," if necessary, to respond in prompt obedience to the Lord.
-Sometimes, God WILL expect us to literally stop what we're doing and pray focused prayers.
-But usually, He'll only expect us to take "prayer pauses," and lift our petitions up to Him right in the midst of whatever we're doing at the time.
+Sometimes, God WILL expect us to literally stop what we are doing and pray focused prayers.
+But usually, He will only expect us to take "prayer pauses," and to lift our petitions up to Him right in the midst of whatever we are doing at the time.

-Prayer: Lord, give me a new awareness of the power I carry with me everywhere I go, and help me to make the most of it.
-Teach me to spend regular time in prayer and Scripture reading, so that I'll become increasingly sensitive to Your Spirit's leading.
-Thank You that as I am quick to respond to the prayer needs of others, You will bless, promote, and use me in greater ways!
+Prayer: Lord, give me a new awareness of the awesome power I carry with me everywhere I go, and help me to make the most of it.
+Teach me to spend regular time in prayer and Scripture reading, so that I will become increasingly sensitive to Your Spirit's leading.
+Thank You that as I am quick to respond to the prayer needs of others, You will bless me, promote me, and use me in greater ways for Your glory!